 Minimum Target Grades are again identified for each student in each subject, based on KS2 and KS3 attainment and progress.

-In Key Stage 4, students study a core curriculum of Maths, English, Biology, Chemistry, Physics, RE, PE and one of either French or Spanish.
-In addition, they study three option subjects of their choosing.
+In Key Stage 4, students study a core curriculum of Maths, English, Biology, Chemistry, Physics, RE and PE.
+They will also study three option subjects.

 At a point in Year 9 chosen by each Head of Department, students will begin studying their GCSE examination course.

 English, Maths, Biology, Chemistry and Physics are grouped by ability, all other subjects are mixed ability.

 For KS3 and KS4 select a curriculum subject from the LHS of the screen

 The Sixth Form curriculum offers a core of high-quality academic A Levels, complemented by BTeC Level 3 qualifications in Sport and Business Studies, as well as a pre-employment qualification and retake classes for students who may not have achieved a pass level in English and/or Maths GCSE.